-• Deepen their understanding of the story and financial literacy by discussing a topic of interest. (e.g., American bills are all green.
-Why do you think Canadian bills are different colours?
-What would you do if you found a \$100 bill stuck in a snowbank?)
+• Deepen their understanding of the story and financial literacy by discussing a topic of interest. (e.g., Why do you think Canadian bills are different colours?

+What would you do if you found a \$50 bill on the sidewalk?)

 2. Vocabulary Development